thyseus/yii2-message/README.md

 # Yii2-message

 System for users to send each other private messages.
-- An user configurable ignorelist and admin configurable whitelist (granulation which users are able to write to whom) is supported.
+- A user configurable ignorelist and admin configurable whitelist (administrators are able to fine-tune the definition of which users are able to write to whom) is supported.
 - Encryption is not (yet?) supported.

 ## Prerequisites: